Provence Pilgrimage

 Health

 There are no specific health requirements for this trip.
-However, we always recommend protection against typhoid, tetanus, infectious hepatitis, COVID-19 and polio.
+However, we always recommend protection against typhoid, tetanus, infectious hepatitis, COVID-19, and polio.
 You should consult your doctor for up-to-date medical travel information before departure.
 We recommend that you carry a First Aid kit, hand sanitizers / antibacterial wipes as well as any personal medical requirements.

 Minimum Age